nicopaulb/blog/_posts/fr-FR/2025-01-30-garmin_delijn.md

 The API request interval can be changed as well.

 ### Interface
 The countdown (in minutes) to the next bus is displayed.
-The interface can show up to two bus stop information, one on each line.
+The interface can shows up to two bus stop information, one on each line.

-The countdown color indicates if the estimated bus arrival time (based on the GPS position) is on schedule, late, or early compared to the static timetable information :
+The countdown color indicate if the estimated bus arrival time (based on the GPS position) is on schedule, late or early comparerly to the static timetable information :
 - <span style="color:purple;font-weight:bold">Purple</span> : Bus is estimated to arrive earlier than expected
 - <span style="color:green;font-weight:bold">Green</span>: Bus is on time.
 - <span style="color:red;font-weight:bold">Red</span> : Bus is estimated to arrive later than expected.